liatrio/autogov-workflows/README.md

 - `blob-artifact-name` (optional, string, default: 'blob-build-artifact-low-perms'): The name of the blob(s) built from the build-blob action.
 - `show-summary` (optional, boolean, default: true): Whether to attach a list of generated attestations to the workflow run summary page.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label used for runner/OS selection.
-- `github-token` (optional, string, default: ''): The GitHub token set throughout the reuseable workflow including the composite (build) action.
+- `github-token` (optional, string, default: ''): The GitHub token set throughout the reusable workflow including the composite (build) action.
 - `autogov-helper-version` (optional, string, default: 'v0.4.2'): The autogov-helper version to use.

 #### `.github/workflows/rw-hp-attest-image.yaml`